 Secure File Share Remote Access

->

-> Businesses of all types are turning to MyWorkDrive to add cloud functionality while retaining the speed and simplicity of traditional Windows file sharing using our hybrid cloud add-on.
-With MyWorkDrive IT departments simply setup MyWorkDrive Windows server software, point to existing Windows file shares and in minutes Secure File Sharing remote access functionality is made available to users including:
+Businesses of all types are turning to MyWorkDrive to support Remote Work while retaining the speed and simplicity of traditional Windows file sharing using our hybrid cloud add-on.
+With MyWorkDrive IT departments simply setup MyWorkDrive Windows server software, point to existing Windows file shares and in minutes Secure File Sharing remote access functionality is made available to users without VPN including:

->

-> Web File Manager browser access to file shares
+Web File Manager browser access to file shares

 Office Online document editing ( with files stored on the local file servers )